 Start at the Top

-The most successful approach to creating energy-oriented culture begins with a commitment from management.
+The most successful approach to creating an energy efficiency plan begins with a commitment from management.
 This typically starts with simple statement of what is to be achieved such as reducing carbon emissions or being strong environmental stewards.
 Once this essence is established and agreed upon, endorsement and internal publication of the energy policy begins.
 Endorsement by senior management, recognizing and praising energy-related achievements and consistent communications related to the energy motto are key for continued success.

 One solution to this dilemma is an energy monitoring system.
 For example, tekWorx Xpress® monitors energy performance, equipment operation and associated energy costs daily, month and yearly and presents this data in an easy-to-read dashboard.
 Xpress® also offers real-time energy performance comparison and efficiency ranking, providing instant insight energy use a portfolio’s collective energy profile and how each site ranks relative to the efficiency of the others.

-To learn more about crucial tools that provide visibility into real-time energy consumption and trends that can streamline your energy reduction program reporting needs, visit us here.
+Learn more about crucial tools that provide visibility into real-time energy consumption and trends that can streamline your energy reduction program reporting needs.